List of Yu-Gi-Oh! GX characters: Martin Empire

 Professor Thelonious Viper was a major antagonist.
-During a mission with his comrades, he found an abandoned baby.
-When Viper went after the baby, his comrades went in another direction and were killed by a bomb.
-Believing the baby saved his life, Viper named the boy Pierce and adopted him.
-Viper gave Pierce a deck of Duel Monster cards as a present, but they were blown away by the wind.
-When Pierce went after them, he was hit by an on-coming truck and was killed.
-In another mission, Viper encountered Yubel, who offered to resurrect Pierce if Viper were to gather enough energy to revive it and make Jaden pay, to which Viper agreed to do.
-Viper entered Duel Academy a couple of years later and gave Bio-Bands to the students of the academy in hopes that the energy they produced from their duels would be enough to revive Yubel.
-Viper would eventually duel Jaden Yuki and lose to him but the energy from that duel did revive Yubel.
+During a mission with his comrades, he found an abandoned baby, only for his comrades to go in another direction and ne killed by a bomb.
+Believing the baby saved his life, Viper named the boy Pierce and adopted him, giving Pierce a deck of Duel Monster cards as a present.
+However, the cards were blown away by the wind, and Pierce was killed after being hit by an oncoming truck while going after them.
+In another mission, Viper encountered Yubel, who offered to resurrect Pierce if Viper were to gather energy to revive it and make Jaden pay, to which Viper agreed.
+Several years later, Viper entered Duel Academy and gave Bio-Bands to the students of the academy, hoping that the energy they produced from their duels would be enough to revive Yubel.
+Viper would eventually duel Jaden Yuki and lose to him, but the energy from the duel revives Yubel.
 However, Yubel found another way to keep her deal to Viper.
 She cast Viper in an illusion and made him believe his son never died.
-Viper walked off the arena that he and Jaden were dueling on and fell to his death (In the dub, his status is most likely dead but unclear).
+Viper walked off the arena that he and Jaden were dueling on and fell to his death; in the dub, his status is most likely dead but unclear.
 Professor Viper played a snake-themed deck.